Professor Keith Dowding

 The Careers of Cabinet Ministers

 This project comes under the rubric of SEDEPE.
-My work so far has largely been concerned with ministers in the British government with a forthcoming jointly authored book Accounting for Ministers to be published by Cambridge University Press in 2012 and largely concerned with accountability issues concerned with their selection, promotion or demotion and removal.
+My work so far has largely been concerned with ministers in the British government with a forthcoming jointly authored book Accounting for Ministers Cambridge University Press 2012 and largely concerned with accountability issues concerned with their selection, promotion or demotion and removal.
 These career concerns provide the bedrock for ministerial accountability in all its forms.
 Through SEDEPE we are enlarging the scope of analysis to countries around the world with a network of scholars collecting a dedicated dataset for comparative analysis.
-I an currently collecting data on Australian ministers using Australian Research Council (ARC) grant for three years The Accountability of Australian Ministers2009-2011.
+We have data on Australian ministers using Australian Research Council (ARC) grant for three years The Accountability of Australian Ministers 2009-2011.
+I am writing a book with Matthew Kerby and Jennifer Curtin on Ministerial Careers in Westminster Countries, and working with Elena Semenova on ministerial selection and de-selection in Eastern Europe.

 Policy Agendas in Australia